kakarotto67/KnowledgeBank/Estimation/Basics.md

     - Judgment (use experts' experience to create an estimate)

 #### Estimation Activities and Estimation Errors
-The following is list of typical *extra activities* that affect estimate:
+The following is a list of typical *extra activities* that affect estimate:
 - Unit Testing (~25%)
 - Code Review (~10%)
 - Defect Fixing (~15%)
 - Manual Testing (~30%)

-The following is list of typical *estimation errors*:
+The following is a list of typical *estimation errors*:
 - Chaotic development process
 - Inaccurate information about the project
 - Omitted activities